jordanpotti/ElastAlertGrouper/README.md

 The arise for something like this came from the need to alert when a group of events takes place.
 You can determine what events you want to add and you can add as many or as few as you would like.

 Want to alert when 4 certain DLLs are accessed and a new network connection is initiated within a 3 second period?
 This tool can allow you to do that.
-ElastAlert support mentioned that this would be a feature at some ponit but it has not been released yet.
+ElastAlert support mentioned that this would be a feature at some point but it has not been released yet.

 This tool requires little setup, just a few nuances you need to keep in mind when setting up your rules.